jstuecker/pytest-jax-bench/README.md

 tests/test_tags.py::test_tags                  0->4   rfft  40.5->39.8   5.9->6.0+-0.1    6.4->6.3+-0.2    192->192
 ============================================================== 10 passed in 8.34s ==============================================================
 ``` -->
+(Irrelevant output columns may be ommitted.)
 Each result is compared to a previous run.
-For now the comparison run will always be the "0"th run with the same commmit id.
-The intended workflow is to run the benchmark once before you make any changes and then to repeat frequently while you experiment with the code.
+For now, the comparison run is always the first run that was run within the same active commmit.
+The intended workflow is to run the benchmark on your clean commit once before you make any changes.
+Then afterwards you can repeat it frequently while you experiment with the code.

 Results that may be particularly relevant are marked in green (improvement) or red (worsened).
-Benchmarks can fluctuate randomly so don't panic immediately if something flashes up red -- it just means you should maybe pay some attention and investigate whether it is a real effect or a fluke.
-Also be aware that functions with runtime <~ 1ms are not really reliably profiled (as you can see in the example above), due to the synchronization overhead -- so prefer to profile runs that take >~ 5 ms.
+Benchmarks can fluctuate randomly so don't panic immediately if something flashes up red -- it just means that it *might* be worth your attention.
+Also be aware that functions with runtime <~ 1ms are not really well profiled (as you can see in the example above), due to the synchronization overhead -- so prefer to profile runs that take >~ 5 ms.

-In the example at hand, I had improved the function that is called bin `test_tags` with a very significant reduction in run time and memory usage.
+In the example at hand, you can see that I had improved the function that is called bin `test_tags` with a very significant reduction in run time and memory usage -- leading to a lot of green marks.
 However, you can also see that the compile time fluctuated sufficiently for two other tests and the run time for a third one to flash up in color.

 ### Plotting results
 You can create plots in two different ways:

 * By directly passing `--ptjb-plot-all` or `--ptjb-plot-each` to the `pytest` command
-* By using the `ptjb-plot` command line tool (supporting the same + some additional options)
+* By using the `ptjb-plot` command line tool (supporting the same + some additional options -- see `ptjb-plot --help`)

-Depending on the chosen option, this will either create one big summary plot or many individual plots for each test.
-For example this is how one of my individual plots looked, after I "accidentally" increased the size of myfft, panicked and made it too small and finally reverted it to the correct state:
+Depending on the chosen options, this will either create one big summary plot or an individual plot for each test.
+For example, this is how one of my individual plots looked, after I had "accidentally" increased the size of my FFT, then panicked and made it too small and finally reverted it to the correct state:
 ![pytest-jax-bench plot example](assets/plot_example.png)

-## Todo
-Readme